Volker Strycek

 Volker Strycek (born 13 October 1957 in Essen) is a German racecar driver and automobile manager.

 In 1984 he became the first Deutsche Tourenwagen Meisterschaft champion, driving a BMW 635 CSi, without winning a race.
 He did not win a DTM race either when driving for Opel from 1989 to 1996.

 After the original DTM faltered, he became a manager for Opel, leading the Opel Performance Center (OPC).
 He entered a DTM-Calibra on the Nürburgring Nordschleife in 1999, and in 2002 raced new DTM-Opel Astra there.
-Setting fast lap times, he proved that these advanced cars are suitable for the long and bumpy Nordschleife.
-As a result, several factory teams entered the 24 Hours Nürburgring in 2003, and Strycek won together with three of his employees.
-In 2004, they set the fastest lap.
-Strycek keeps on racing at the Nürburgring Nordschleife with various cars of Opel resp.
-General Motors, e.g. a Corvette.
+Strycek's testing at the Nürburgring resulted in several factory teams entering the 24 Hours Nürburgring in 2003, and Strycek won together with three of his employees.

+Strycek continues to race, appearing once again in an Opel at the 2019 24 Hours of Nürburgring with the famous foxtail Manta.
+Despite crashing in the race, his team would re-join the race on the last lap after repairs.
+His most recent motorsport appearance being at the 2025 24 Hours of Nürburgring, driving a Mclaren Atura Trophy Evo for Dörr Motorsport with Ben Dörr, winning the SP8T class.

-Strycek, who is married and has two children, is since 2006 Professor at Technische Universität Berlin and since 2007 Automobilclub von Deutschland Sportpräsident.
+Strycek, who is married and has two children, has been a professor at Technische Universität Berlin since 2006 and since 2007 Automobilclub von Deutschland Sportpräsident.